 Looking for something to do on a rainy or hot afternoon in Destin?
 Head to the family-friendly Uncle Buck’s Fish Bowl.
 Located in Destin Commons, this popular attraction is one of the top places to see in Destin on a family vacation.

-At Uncle Buck’s you can enjoy a dinner of Cajun fried catfish, brisket mac and cheese, or Uncle Buck’s fish and chips.
+At Uncle Buck’s Fish Bowl, you can enjoy a dinner of Cajun fried catfish, brisket mac and cheese, or Uncle Buck’s fish and chips.
 After dinner, sweat off the Southern comfort food at the 16-lane bowling alley.
 The bowling alley has an underwater theme that features stingrays, turtles, mermaids, and hand-painted murals.
 Watch your fingers as you grip the alligator and shark bowling balls.

 A billiards room is also available for those looking for a game of pool.